Subhasis-Sahu/SFAL-VSD/README.md

     * The total frequency error of a crystal is the sum of errors contributed by frequency tolerance, frequency stability, and aging.
 A higher ppm error in any of these components can lead to a larger total frequency error, affecting the overall accuracy of the crystal in maintaining precise timing references.

-Digital-to-Analog Converter
+#### Digital-to-Analog Converter :

-A Digital to Analog Converter (DAC) converts a digital input signal into an analog output signal.
+* A Digital to Analog Converter (DAC) converts a digital input signal into an analog output signal.
 The digital signal is represented with a binary code, which is a combination of bits 0 and 1.
-A Digital to Analog Converter (DAC) consists of a number of binary inputs and a single output.
+* A Digital to Analog Converter (DAC) consists of a number of binary inputs and a single output.

-In general, the number of binary inputs of a DAC will be a power of two.
+* In general, the number of binary inputs of a DAC will be a power of two.
-● There are two types of DACs :
+* There are two types of DACs :
-    ○ Weighted Resistor DAC
+    * Weighted Resistor DAC
-    ○ R-2R Ladder DAC
+    * R-2R Ladder DAC

+  In our `VSDBabySoC` design , we are using a 10-bit DAC.

 </details>